-The series tells the story of Hugo Beltrán, a young, handsome and carefree stripper who wakes up one morning after a night of partying on a sailboat with a dead man lying next to him.
-Hugo doesn’t remember anything about the evening but is convinced that he is not the culprit of this murder.
+The series tells the story of Hugo Beltrán, a young, handsome and carefree stripper who wakes up one morning after a night of partying on a sailboat with a body lying next to him.
+Hugo doesn’t remember anything about the evening but is convinced that he is not the culprit of this crime.

 - Crashing (2016)